Why Structured Interviews are Critical [Win at Hiring in 2021]

 - How would you prioritize competing projects that have the same deadline?
 (Organization, creative problem solving)

-- Describe a time you disagreed with your manager and what you did about it.
+- Explain a time you disagreed with your manager and what you did about it.
 (Coachability)

 - Describe a time you had to persuade team members to do something they didn’t want to do.
 (Leadership, management)

-- Describe a time you had to learn something fast for your job.
+- Relate a time you had to learn something fast for your job.
 (Adaptability, creative problem solving, critical thinking)

 - Did you ever fail to meet a deadline?
 Why?
 What did you do about it?
 (Work ethic, organization, time management)